No Matter the Cost: Part 2

 “I wouldn’t go that far,” stated Ella trying to dismiss her involvement.

-“Really, and how far would you go?”
-Mocked Lynn, taking on a protective hue regarding her family member.
+“Really, and how far would you go?” asked Lynn, now becoming protective of her family member.

 “I’m interested, I mean Allan’s a nice guy and all, but I don’t think I could commit to anything.
 Not yet anyway,” admitted Ella.

 “Your duty as Oberon is foremost to your heart,” observed Lynn taking on her farsighted glaze.
 “Yet you wonder what your life might be like afterwards.”

 “Of course there’s that, and I’ve never really given much thought to the whole boyfriend / girlfriend thing.
 But I guess priorities change,” mulled Ella.

 “Okay, I’ll promise you something: when the battle is over, I’ll tell you what your future will be.
 Just don’t send Allan any mixed signals, he might look all strong and wonderful on the outside, but he’s been through a lot and has a lot of healing to do.”

 “I like that he’s got a vulnerable side, it makes me feel needed,” mentioned Ella, but her nod of agreement sealed the pact.

 “What about your dad?
 How is he doing?” asked Lynn mostly out of curiosity, and also because the current topic bordered on trying to determine her brother’s life.